 Why Antidepressants Are a Bad Mix With Booze

-As you may have discovered from reading medication warning labels (or even from first-hand experience), drugs can interact with each other.
+It’s well known that different drugs can interact with each other.
 These interactions often cause unwanted side effects.
 Not only is alcohol a drug, it’s a powerful central nervous system depressant.
 Combining alcohol and SSRIs doesn’t appear to cause acute poisoning or other dire effects.
 Still, your physician will probably steer you away from alcohol while you’re on an SSRI—and with good reason.
 The chemical combination of SSRIs and alcohol can:

-- Aggravate alcohol cravings – While antidepressants may help some heavy drinkers reduce their alcohol consumption, other evidence suggests that SSRIs can actually aggravate alcohol cravings in certain people who combine both drugs, leading those people to drink more.
+- Aggravate alcohol cravings – While antidepressants may help some heavy drinkers reduce their alcohol consumption, other evidence suggests that SSRIs can actually aggravate alcohol cravings5 in certain people who combine both drugs, leading those people to drink more.
 If you’re at risk for Alcohol Use Disorder (AUD), an SSRI could push you over the line from controlled drinking to alcohol abuse.

 You May Need Antidepressants, But You Don’t Need Alcohol